 Once we had decided on our kit’s 22 finalists, I used them exclusively throughout the final phases of the three-and-a-half-year full gut and renovation of my 100-year-old farmhouse.
 During this second round of testing, which lasted about eight months, I used these tools to hang doors, install toilets, adjust knobs, and rework old windows.
 I also wired dimmer switches, put in faucets, and connected radiators.
 I’ll spare you the full list of everything these tools helped accomplish at home—let’s just say they’ve all got some miles on them.

-Since this guide was originally published, I’ve moved into a 250 year-old colonial saltbox and, for the past six months have continued using the the tools on a consistent basis, both with setting up the house and with general repairs and updating.
-The tools all continue to function properly and we continue to stand behind our selections.
+Since we originally published this guide, I’ve moved into a 250-year-old colonial saltbox, and for the past six months I’ve continued to use the tools on a consistent basis, both for setting up the house and for doing general repairs and updating.
+The tools all continue to function properly, and we continue to stand behind our selections.

 After loading up seven toolboxes with tools and inspecting hinges, latches, and lids, our three carpenter testers chose the Milwaukee 13-inch Jobsite Work Box ($30) as their favorite.
 We’ve been carrying our tools in it exclusively for eight months; we’re convinced it’s the best box available.

 What sets it apart is that the Milwaukee is the only one designed to hold tools vertically, keeping them organized and easy to get—other toolboxes in the $15 to $40 range have a single large storage basin and a cluttered pile of tools.
 Once we got used to the uber-efficient Milwaukee, it was frustrating to dig through a jumbled heap of tools.
 Here, specific spots hold small, medium, and large tools, and the vertical storage gives the box a small footprint.
 Bonus: With the lid on, it becomes a seat that puts you at the perfect working height for making door knob adjustments or installing a towel bar.